Stuycs-K/finalprojectapcs-4-santoshendricks-henry-islam-tasnim/PROTOTYPE.md

 # Project Design

-Abstract class for the player and enemy basic properties such as xp, health, regen and upgrade system.
-(Might simplify enemies in the future if it messes with runtime)
+Abstract class for the player and enemy basic properties such as xp system, health and regen.

-Then different subclasses for each gun upgrade
+Then different subclasses for each tank upgrade

+The different polygons that tanks can break to gain xp

-A class for the different
+The different playstyle presets for the enemies

 UML Diagrams and descriptions of key algorithms, classes, and how things fit together.